rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-08-29-Namaskara-world-Team-Diasbits.md

 twitter: s_jain1107 and pallavi_shastry
 ---

 We are Pallavi and Sakshi [Team Diasbits](http://defendingdiaspora.wordpress.com/).
 We started our summer of code.
 The name Diasbits, as we are contributing a bit to [diaspora*](https://github.com/diaspora/diaspora), the privacy-aware, decentralized social network.
-Also, Diasbits, came to our mind as assembling bits of diaspora* to enhance it's developement.
+Also, Diasbits, came to our mind as assembling bits of diaspora* to enhance its developement.

 <img src ="/img/20130804_172547 (copy).jpg" alt="Pallavi and Sakshi together in Bangalore" width = "500" height = "300">